fritzone/lxf-demologia/README.md

 The repository contains the code for the demoscene series for Linux Format.

-Part 1: An introduction to the demoscene, quick SDL tutorial, basic notions concerning graphics.
+**Part 1**: An introduction to the demoscene, quick SDL tutorial, basic notions concerning graphics.

-Part 2: The elementary fire routine, a bit more complex fire routine, and some galaxyan scroll.
+**Part 2**: The elementary fire routine, a bit more complex fire routine, and some galaxyan scroll.

 After clone please run: